Q+A-What's at stake in U.N. arms trade treaty negotiations?

-UNITED NATIONS, March 22 (Reuters) - Members of the United Nations have been meeting at the world body’s New York City headquarters this week for a final round of negotiations on what could become the first international treaty to regulate the $70 billion global conventional arms trade.
+UNITED NATIONS, March 27 (Reuters) - Members of the United Nations on Wednesday received the final draft of what could become the first international treaty to regulate the $70 billion global conventional arms trade.

+The treaty drafting conference at U.N. headquarters in New York City will end on Thursday, when rights groups and most delegations hope the treaty will be unanimously adopted.
+Several delegates said they were optimistic it would pass, but others warned that Iran or India may block approval.

+Several human rights groups and arms control advocates, including Amnesty International, Oxfam and Control Arms, praised the latest draft, saying it had shortcomings but was a significant improvement over an earlier draft that had too many loopholes.

 The point of an arms trade treaty is to set standards for all cross-border transfers of any type of conventional weapon - light and heavy.
-It would also create binding requirements for nations to review all cross-border arms contracts to ensure the munitions will not be used in human rights abuses, terrorism, violations of humanitarian law, do not breach U.N. arms embargoes and are not illegally diverted.
+It would also create binding requirements for nations to review all cross-border arms contracts to ensure the munitions: will not be used in human rights abuses, terrorism or violations of humanitarian law; do not breach U.N. arms embargoes; and are not illegally diverted.

 It would require governments to refuse to export weapons to countries that would likely use them to violate human rights or commit war crimes.
 It would also require governments to regulate arms brokering.